gchq/sleeper/docs/developer-guide.md

 above and don't install afterwards.
 Installing pulls the Docker images from a registry and re-tags them with the same local tags used by `buildAll.sh` above, so **if you've just built the tools locally, running the install script afterwards will overwrite those images with the ones from the registry**.

-The `sleeper` command itself is just a copy of the `runInDocker.sh` script.
-Building the images above replaces the images an already-installed CLI uses, but does not update the installed copy of `runInDocker.sh`.
-If that script has changed since you installed, overwrite `$HOME/.local/bin/sleeper` with the contents of `./scripts/cli/runInDocker.sh`.

 ### Publishing artefacts